dimitri4788/notes/gitTutorial.md

 $ git mv -f myFile existingFile
 ```
 pull
+- Pulls from a repository and merges it with another branch.
 ```sh
 # Update your local repo, by merging in new changes
 # from the remote "origin" and "master" branch.